zachhannum/the-word-of-iron/manuscript/chapter_5.md

 "That much we surmised when you called this meeting," Lord Gareth said.
 "Any less would have been detrimental to your authority.
 Please continue."

 Rykker ground his teeth, forcing himself to hold back a retort.
 The Lord Governor of Valla dragged every word through a slurry of nobility and meaningless babble in a way that made Rykker want to damn the whole thing and escape while he still could.
 But he knew he couldn't.
-This was bigger than a single---if infuriating---man.
+This was bigger than a single—if infuriating—man.

 "My initial assumption was that this was some type of alchemical reagent.
 At first, I extracted a small sample of the liquid, ensuring it remained in a vacuum.
 I couldn't rule out air as a potential catalyst.
 Many alchemical bombs are made this way, to react violently with the air when thrown and broken against their target.